RussellSenior/ptpcab/README.md

 For more information about the Personal Telco Project, visit https://personaltelco.net/wiki/

-Authors: Jason McArthur, Russell Senior, Keegan Quinn
+Authors: Russell Senior (blame me), Jason MacArthur, Keegan Quinn (thank them)

 This is a second whack at the problem, particularly of .config creation, based on an initial stab by Keegan Quinn.
 This version starts from the